-Secondary breast cancer occurs when breast cancer cells spread from the first (primary) cancer in the breast to other parts of the body.
-This may happen through the lymphatic or blood system.
+Secondary breast cancer occurs when breast cancer cells spread from the primary (first) cancer in the breast to other parts of the body.
+This may happen through the lymphatic system or the blood.

 - metastatic breast cancer

 - advanced breast cancer